Tetsuya3850/CS-Terminology/README.md

 A content delivery network (CDN) is a globally distributed network of proxy servers, serving content from locations closer to the user.
 Generally, static files such as HTML/CSS/JS, photos, and videos are served.
 CDNs improve performance in two ways: Users receive content at data centers close to them.
 Servers do not have to serve requests that the CDN fulfills.
 In a typical CDN setup, a request will first ask the CDN for a piece of static media, the CDN will serve that content if it has it locally available.
 If it isn't available, the CDN will query the servers for the file and then cache it locally and serve it to the requesting user.

 ### Asynchronism
 Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
 One example is a Message queue.
 First, an application publishes a job to the queue, then notifies the user of job status.
 Then, a worker picks up the job from the queue, processes it, then signals the job is complete.
 The user is not blocked and the job is processed in the background.
 During this time, the client might optionally do a small amount of processing to make it seem like the task has completed (posting a tweet, the tweet could be instantly posted to your timeline, but it could take some time before your tweet is actually delivered to all of your followers).
 Message queues allow you to create a separate machine pool for performing off-line processing rather than burdening your web application servers.
-Redis, RabbitMQ, Amazon SQS are common tools to implement this.
-Queue sizes becoming larger than memory results in cache misses, disk reads, and even slower performance.
+RabbitMQ and Amazon SQS are common tools to implement this.
+Queue sizes becoming larger than memory could result in cache misses, disk reads, and even slower performance.
 Therefore, limiting the queue size and informing clients that server is busy in such situation is important.

 ### Fail-Over
 With active-passive fail-over, heartbeats are sent between the active and the passive server on standby.
 If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.
 The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby. <br/>
 In active-active, both servers are managing traffic, spreading the load between them.
 If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
 If the servers are internal-facing, application logic would need to know about both servers.
 Disadvantages of failover include, more hardware and additional complexity, potential loss of data if the active system fails before any newly written data can be replicated to the passive.

+## Database

 ### Replication
 Master-Slave: The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.<br/>